 If you’re feeling like your school routine is getting too sedentary, it might be worth considering adding more movement to your day.
 Movement is an important part of life and can help keep your brain healthy and happy.
-Find an activity you enjoy and schedule it in.
+Find an activity you enjoy and schedule it.
 Make it a non-negotiable part of your routine.
-Look for ways to sneak in exercise, like a quick walk in between lectures.
+Look for ways to sneak in exercise, like a quick walk-in between lectures.
 Cardiovascular activity stimulates endorphin release, also known as the “feel-good hormone”, which helps to manage stress.

-The Canadian Physical Activity Guidelines ecommends that adults get at least 2.5 hours of moderate-intensity aerobic activity a week (like brisk walking) or 15 minutes a day of vigorous-intensity aerobic activity (like running) for good health.
+The American College of Sports Medicine recommends that adults get at least 30 minutes a day of moderate-intensity aerobic activity (like brisk walking) or 15 minutes a day of vigorous-intensity aerobic activity (like running) for good health.